jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 Users can check on the network performance of their calls live during the call.
 In this task we will test the Team call health feature

-1. You are still signed into CLIENT01 as “Lab User” from the previous task
+1. You are still signed into CLIENT02 as “Isaiah Langer” from the previous task

 2. From the desktop select and run **Microsoft Teams** client

-3. You should still be signed in as **Alex Wilber**.
+3. You should still be signed in as **Isaiah Langer**.

 4. Select the calls button on the left rail.